Opioids are a common pain management treatment option for many chronic illnesses or post-surgery recovery.

 Do not use alcohol or any other illicit drugs while taking opioids.
 Doing so increases your risk of potential permanent bodily damage, overdose, or death.
 Inform your doctor if you are using any other drugs to discuss other treatment options or seeking help to reduce your substance usage.

 Substance abuse and addiction most often begin with a prescription.
-The National Survey on Drug Use and Health estimated that almost 2 million Americans misused prescription pain medication for the first time in 2017, and this number continues to grow.
 According to the Centers for Disease Control and Prevention (CDC), prescription opioid misuse places an estimated $78.5 million economic burden on the United States each year.